butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 # Change Log
+## v1.8.3
+* fix a bug of removing model when model name has space in it.

 ## v1.8.2
 * fix downloading issue when connection failed
 * fix nsfw is not a bool issue